-Throughout Tanzania, giraffe are mainly found in scrublands, open grasslands and woodlands.
+Across Tanzania, giraffe are mainly found in scrublands, open grasslands and woodlands.
 As browsers, giraffe feed primarily on the leaves, fruits, stems and flowers of a wide range of tree species, such as Combretum, Commiphora, Vachellia and Terminalia.
 Giraffe appear to seasonally change their home ranges, covering great distances in search of mates and available forage.
-Giraffe live in a fission-fusion social system, which means that the size and composition of herds change frequently.
-Depending on environmental factors and seasons, individuals or small groups will either merge with or split from a herd.
+Giraffe live in a fission-fusion social system, which means that the size and composition of herds change: depending on environmental factors and seasons, individuals or small groups will either merge with or split from a herd.

 However, a rapid increase in the human population and its related infrastructural development has resulted in the encroachment of giraffe habitats, which, successively, has led to reduced forage.
 This could have been a major contributor to the recent Masai giraffe population decline in the country.
-To help reduce continued habitat encroachment, it is vital to create awareness for the economic and ecological importance of giraffe conservation amongst the communities who share their space with giraffe and who live
+In order to help reduce habitat encroachment in the future, it is extremely important to create awareness with regard to the economic and ecological importance of giraffe conservation amongst the communities who share their space with giraffe